Posted in News on October 30, 2014

 Montana residents may have recently heard that the National Highway Traffic and Safety Administration has warned that about 4.7 million car owners may need to bring their cars in to their respective dealers; the reason is to get their airbags checked and potentially fixed if the bags are deemed a defective and dangerous product.

-According to reports, the cause of this massive car defect has been narrowed down to the inflator mechanisms rupturing when the airbag is deployed, which in turn could potentially cause broken metal shards and fragments to fly out at very high velocities and injure the occupants of the vehicle.
+According to reports, The Takata airbag recall the cause of this massive car defect has been narrowed down to the inflator mechanisms rupturing when the airbag is deployed, which in turn could potentially cause broken metal shards and fragments to fly out at very high velocities and injure the occupants of the vehicle.
 Investigators have pinpointed the faulty inflator mechanisms as belonging to airbag inflators manufactured by the Tokyo-based Takata Corporation.

 Federal regulators got involved in the recall after a car crash in Orlando, Florida in late September.
 The accident occurred when the driver, a 51-year-old woman, took a left turn in the path of an oncoming vehicle, which caused the front end of her vehicle to impact the front end of the other car.
 The driver lost her life due to severe neck injuries that investigators believe could have been sustained when broken metal fragments were launched directly at her when the airbag deployed.